 - The Fellowship duration should be ranged between four to twelve months.

-- The Fellow is required to be based in a museum / institution in the place outsides of his / her habitual residence.
+- The Fellow is required to be stationed at a museum / an institution in the place outside of his / her habitual residence.
+(Applicants who are now temporarily living abroad can also apply for the Fellowship.)

 - During the Fellowship, the Fellow will have the opportunities to conduct research, participate in activities of the attached museum / institution and exchange with its staff.

-- The Fellow needs to begin his / her project plan within one year after the award has been made.
+- The Fellow needs to begin his / her project within one year after the award has been made.
 Any changes in the Fellowship project date, duration or contents, differing from the application, must seek the approval of the Programme Committee through a written request.
-The Programme Committee reserves the final decision in whether to continue the financial support to the changed plan.
+The Programme Committee reserves the final decision on whether to continue the financial support to the changed project.

 - The Fellow is responsible for ensuring that he / she complies with all the necessary immigration and health requirements of the country he / she intends to go for the Fellowship.
 The Fellow will need to obtain the visa before any fund is disbursed.